When is it Illegal for Landlords To Raise Rent?

 A landlord learns that a tenant organized a union among their neighbors.
 The next month, the landlord proposes a rent increase on that tenant.
 This is an unlawful, retaliatory rent increase.

-The following states have no laws that address retaliatory rent increases:
+The following states have no laws which address retaliatory rent increases:

 • Illinois